What is Adverb

 Adverbs of Degree

-An adverb of degree tells the degree or level of the action.
-Adverb of degree answers the question (how much does something happens?).
+An adverb of degree tells the degree or level of an action, adjective, or another adverb.
+The Adverb of degree answers the question (how much does something happen?).

 • He works very hard.